maijs/inline_entity_form_preset/README.md

 # Inline Entity Form Template

-`inline_entity_form_template` is a module that allows adding existing entities from a template to an inline entity form widget.
+`inline_entity_form_template` is a Drupal 8 module that allows adding existing entities from a template to an inline entity form widget.

 ## Usage